 The worse thing you can do is apply for a new mortgage straight away as this new application could show up on your credit file and hurt your chances even more.

-What you can do is try to understand why you’ve been refused, check you’ve got all the basics in order and talk to a professional advisor.
+What you can do is try to understand why you’ve had your mortgage application declined, check you’ve got all the basics in order and talk to a professional advisor.
 Most of all, don’t panic.

-Common financial reasons why mortgage application get declined
+Common financial reasons why mortgage application are declined

-Usually, a mortgage application is declined due to a fairly basic reason.
+Usually, you’ll have your mortgage application declined due to a fairly basic reason.
 It could as simple as the size of your deposit, poor credit history or you haven’t joined the electoral register.

 Your deposit is too small